COVID-19 Updated Modifications, Implementations, Requirements and Guidelines as of October 22, 2022

 - If a staff member or child shows symptoms of COVID-19, they may not remain at the site.

 - Symptoms of COVID-19 may include some combination of fever, cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat or new loss of taste or smell.

 - The first three symptoms listed are the most common signs of COVID-19 infection.
 The parent should be encouraged to contact the child’s teacher if the child does not have any of the first three symptoms but does have at least one symptom on the entire list.

 - Monitor staff and children throughout the day for any signs of possible illness.

 - If anyone develops a temperature of 100.4°F/38°C or higher they should be separated away from the classroom while waiting for a parent to arrive for pick up.
 When parents are notified of their child’s illness/symptoms/fever, they must respond promptly to pick up their child.
 A child or staff member who has symptoms/fever should leave the facility as soon as possible and not linger.

 2. Reminding Staff, children, parents/caregivers, and visitors regularly that they should stay home if they are ill, even with mild symptoms.

-3. Implementing the 20-second handwashing routine or application of hand sanitizer at entry of school and before exiting school, as well as before and after snack and lunch, after coughing, sneezing, cleaning nose, putting fingers in mouth or nose and bathrooming, etc.
+3. Implementing the 20-second handwashing routine before and after snack and lunch, after coughing, sneezing, cleaning nose, putting fingers in mouth or nose, after toileting and playing in sand.